microsoft/powercat-business-approvals-kit/docs/Messaging/User-Guide.md

 **Explanation:**
 {=Now()}: This placeholder will be replaced by the current time when the message is processed.

-### Example 2: Accessing upper case value of string 'powerfx' using Upper().
+### Example 2: Accessing upper case value of string Requestor using Upper() function.

-To include the Price variable value in your message, you can use the following format:
+To get the Requestor in upper case in your message, you can use the following format:

 **Example:**
 ```plaintext